shahansyah/FlexBox-Tutorial/README.md

     Creating a Main Container (.container2): You wrap all three services in a single large box with a maximum width of 800px, neatly centered on the page (margin: 50px auto), and give it a thick decorative frame with a carved pattern (groove).

-    Applying the Content Card Design (.service): You establish a uniform set of rules for each service card, such as adding space inside the card (padding: 20px) and spacing between cards vertically (margin-bottom: 20px).
+    Applying the Content Card Design (.layanan): You establish a uniform set of rules for each service card, such as adding space inside the card (padding: 20px) and spacing between cards vertically (margin-bottom: 20px).

-    Creating a Unique Identity Using Multi-Classes: You use class combinations (such as .service.one, .service.two, etc.) to color the background of each card specifically with different colors (Red, Pink, and Brown) and frame them with a thin black line.
+    Creating a Unique Identity Using Multi-Classes: You use class combinations (such as .layanan.satu, .layanan.dua, etc.) to color the background of each card specifically with different colors (Red, Pink, and Brown) and frame them with a thin black line.

     Box Model Consistency: You reapply `box-sizing: border-box` to the container and cards to ensure that element sizing remains accurate and precise, and does not overflow due to the addition of padding or borders.
  - **container3**: